What is Make/Use?

 Jen Archer-Martin is a spatial designer, lecturer and researcher at Massey University, Wellington.
 Her collaborative, interdisciplinary design practice seeks to facilitate temporary installations, events, performances and exhibitions, with experience also in residential architecture and commercial interior design.
 An emerging researcher, her work operates at the intersection of design, health, education and hospitality, and centres around the health and wellbeing of interconnected ecologies – human, non-human and environmental.
 Jen's contributions to MakeUse include development of the overall system (embedded navigation; decoding of garment permutations; development of grid & template system), cognitive tools (video animations), exhibition furniture, workshop series and overall exhibition design.

 Greta Menzies is a Wellington based artist/designer.
 Her work considers the transformational and performative possibilities of bodies and clothing.
 Future thinking and a concern for sustainable practice inform her work.
 She has worked freelance for the last eight years as a textile designer for various labels, as well as continuing her own projects spanning textiles, jewellery, visual and performance art, and film.

 Karl Kane's research focuses on service, experience and social design, civic participation and brand communication.
 He leads and facilitates the brand communication and experience suite of papers as part of the BDes (Hons) degree, and specialises in contextual-studio and work-integrated teaching and learning modes.
 His personal research interests primarily sits within the area of 21st Century Citizenship.
 He teaches in the visual communication degree and consults/mentors within Open Lab, with a focus on service, experience and social design.

 Jo is a lecturer and designer at Massey University School of Design in Wellington.
 She's interested in facilitating access to information through design, whatever format or form that takes.
 With a former-life degree in Geography, she has a strong interest in the environment and conservation.
+She is currently undertaking a PhD in Science and Society at Victoria University of Wellington.
 She believes in making things as simple as they can be, but not simpler.